xtaran/ratpoison-desktop/README.md

   prefer.
 * abe-laptop: Packages I commonly need on laptops and netbooks.
-ACPI stuff, resource saving and monitoring stuff, … Also satisfies some of ubuntu-minimal's hard dependencies to be able to e.g. install a different syslog daemon without removing the metapackage.
+ACPI stuff, resource saving and monitoring stuff, … Also satisfies some of ubuntu-minimal’s hard dependencies to be able to e.g. install a different syslog daemon without removing the metapackage.

 ### APT Repository